heptarch/heptarch.github.io/drafts/demon.md

  sometimes there is a phase shift.
 These vary systematically, and from her dreams, Ellen understands these to encode messages from the demon.
-The messages take the form of specific frequency pulses, applied to a specific batch of molecules.
-On the other hand, the light that does not return has its state imprinted in the colloid, and is corrected on a future round of experiments.
+The messages take the form of specific frequency pulses, applied to a specific batch of molecules, chosen by an ingenious combinatorial scheme of her own design.
+The light that does not return has its state imprinted in the colloid, and is corrected on a future round of experiments.